Shynixn/StructureBlockLib/README.md

 * Install Java 16 or higher
 * Fork the StructureBlockLib project on github and clone it to your local environment.
-* StructureBlockLib requires spigot server implementations from 1.9.4 to 1.17 correctly installed in your local Maven cache.
+* StructureBlockLib requires spigot server implementations from 1.9.4 to 1.17 to be correctly installed in your local Maven cache.
   As this requires multiple java version to build different versions, a Dockerfile is provided to build these dependencies in a docker container and then copy it to your local Maven cache.